 Help your child learn to address adults, such as Mr., Mrs. Ms. , or Dr. Help your child learn appropriate classroom etiquette like not to scream out answers in class and instead raise their hands.
 Help your child learn that certain topics are off limits with teachers.
 For example, do NOT ask a teacher about their personal life or how much money they make.
 I have seen both done not only in elementary school years, but in middle and high school!
 That is a good way to alienate yourself from the teacher.
 The teacher will not like your child if they ask questions like that.

 Get Acquainted with the School Nurse

-Also, let your child get acquainted with the school nurse, especially if he or she is on medication.
+Also, let your child get acquainted with the school nurse, especially if he or she is on medication or has allergies.
 It is a good idea to teach your children about tolerance as the nurse’s office is not somewhere you go if you have personal problems.
-Go to the nurse if: your bleeding, have a fever, a bad tummyache, etc.
+Go to the nurse if: your bleeding, have a fever, a bad tummy-ache, etc.

 One place that strikes fear into every kid is the principal’s office.
 You must be very respectful and honest if you ever called in there.
-Help your children learn to never take blame for something they didn’t do (this is very common among kids with ASD – they are bamboozled by their peers and thus get into trouble when they did nothing wrong).
-Everyone I know on the spectrum has had one of these incidents!
-It’s almost unavoidable, but I’m hoping you can get a leg up by working on this over the summer!
-It might be a good idea for the parent to warn the principal and teachers about how kids in the spectrum are easily manipulated and take blame many times for things they didn’t do.
-Kids with ASD sometimes would rather take the blame than be ridiculed by their classmates.
+Help your children learn to never take blame for something they didn’t do (this is very common among kids with with various isms – they are bamboozled by their peers and thus get into trouble when they did nothing wrong).
+Everyone I know with isms has had one of these incidents!
+It’s almost unavoidable, but I’m hoping you can get a leg up by working on these tasks over the summer!
+It might be a good idea for the parent to warn the principal and teachers about how kids with various are easily manipulated and take blame many times for things they didn’t do.
+Kids with isms sometimes would rather take the blame than be ridiculed by their classmates.